 1. Check Skype Heartbeat

-2. Review Audio Settings
+2. Review Skype Audio Settings

-To test your microphone, speak into it — you should see the green volume bar under Microphone move as you speak.
+To test your microphone, speak into it.
+You should see the green volume bar under Microphone move as you speak.

-3. Confirm Audio Hardware
+3. Troubleshoot Audio Hardware

 If playing with the options on the Audio Settings panel doesn’t help, examine your hardware itself.
 Some microphones and headsets have volume sliders or mute switches on their cords.
 Thus, you could have accidentally moved the slider or flipped the switch.